 Dr. Harold Lebovitz, MD is Professor of Medicine in the Division of Endocrinology and Metabolism at the State University of New York (SUNY) Health Science Center at Brooklyn.
 He has served on numerous review committees for the American Diabetes Association, the National Institutes of Health, and the Veterans Administration, and serves on the editorial boards of Diabetes, Obesity and Metabolism, and Diabetes Care.

-Dr. Anne Peters, MD is a Professor of Medicine at the Keck School of Medicine of USC, Director of the USC Westside Center for Diabetes, and Director of the Comprehensive Diabetes Center at Roybal Community Medical Center.
-Dr. Peters earned her medical degree from the Pritzker School of Medicine at the University of Chicago, completed an internal medicine internship at Stanford University, and an endocrinology fellowship at Cedars-Sinai Medical Center.
+Dr. Anne Peters, MD is a Professor of Clinical Medicine at the Keck School of Medicine of the University of Southern California where she runs diabetes centers in well-served West Los Angeles and underserved East Los Angeles.
+Dr. Peters earned her medical degree at the University of Chicago, completed an internal medicine internship at Stanford University, and an endocrinology fellowship at Cedars-Sinai Medical Center.
 She previously directed the clinical diabetes programs at Cedars-Sinai and UCLA.
-She has published numerous articles and serves on the editorial board of several journals.
+She has published over 200 articles and four books.
+She has worked extensively on writing clinical guidelines for the treatment of people with both T1 and T2 diabetes through the ADA and EASD.
+Her research interests are diverse and currently include use of technology and non-insulin therapies for people with T1D.
+She received the American Diabetes Association Outstanding Physician Clinician Award and the Bernardo Houssay Award from the National Minority Quality Forum.

 Michael Robinton is the founder and Executive Director of Insulin Pumpers (www.insulin-pumpers.org), a large online forum for pump users.